gchq/gaffer-doc/docs/development-guide/example-deployment/writing-the-schema.md

 similarly to if you have ever programmed in a strongly typed language, they are essentially the wrapper for the value to encapsulate it.

-Now starting with the types for the nodes/vertexes, we used two placeholder types, one for the `Person` entity and one for the `Software` entity.
-From the example CSV you can see there is a `_id` column that uses a string identifier that is used for the ID of the node (this will also be used by the `edge` to identify the source and destination).
-We will define a type for each node ID using the standard java `String` class to encapsulate it, this leads to a basic `type.json` like the following.
+Now starting with the types for the entities, we used two placeholder types, one for the `Person` entity and one for the `Software` entity.
+From the example CSV you can see there is a `_id` column that uses a string identifier that is used for the ID of the entity (this will also be used by the `edge` to identify the source and destination).
+We will define a type for each entity ID using the standard java `String` class to encapsulate it, this leads to a basic `type.json` like the following.